AryanAT13/MediVault/README.md

 ### Patient Portal
 * **Unified Health Timeline:** A chronological, immutable view of the patient's complete medical history across different providers.
 * **AI-Driven Health Literacy:** An integrated AI analysis tool that simplifies complex lab reports and diagnoses into understandable language, empowering patients to make informed health decisions.
-* **Permission Management:** A dashboard to view active access grants and revoke permissions for previous healthcare providers in real-time.
+* **Active Permissions (The Kill Switch):** A dedicated dashboard interface to monitor exactly which hospitals currently have access.
+The system automatically resolves complex blockchain addresses into readable hospital names, allowing patients to revoke access on-chain with a single click.

 ### Hospital & Doctor Portal
 * **Verified Practitioner Access:** A secure gateway for medical professionals to request patient data.